CobayaSampler/cobaya/docs/cosmo_external_likelihood.rst

 Creating your own cosmological likelihood
 =========================================

-Creating your own cosmological likelihood with **cobaya** is super simple:
+Creating your own cosmological likelihood with **cobaya** is super simple.
+You can either define a likelihood class (see :doc:`cosmo_external_likelihood_class`), or here we simply make a likelihood function:

 #.
 Define your likelihood as a function that takes some parameters (experimental errors, foregrounds, etc, but **not theory** parameters) and returns a log-likelihood.
 #.
 Take note of the observables and other cosmological quantities that you will need to request from the theory code.
 Look them up in the :func:`~theories._cosmo._cosmo.needs` (clickable!) method documentation. *[If you cannot find the observable that you need, do let us know!]*